nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### 3.4.4 Tagging a notebook

 Allows you to tag a notebook.
+By default, the tag of a notebook is `none`.

 Format: `journal tag n/ NOTE_INDEX t/ TAG_NAME`